Sebamun/FYS3150_Projects/Project3/README.md

 python3 Plotte2.py # Plotting.
 ```

-Our data can be viewed in the folder `Textfiles`, where the positions and velocities are stored in the different textfiles.
+Our data can be viewed in the folder Textfiles, where the positions and velocities are stored in the different textfiles.
 The method is given as vv_ (velocity verlet) or eu_ (euler) for the different methods and the number after _ is the number of objects in the system.

 We have also used a python script to intiallize our initial positions and velocities.